tarun7r/Football-Notifier/README.md

 <br> <img src="Football Notifier/twilio_console.png" width="400" height="200"> <br>
 <li> Update your whatsapp number in the client message data to which you want to get notifications </li>
 <li> Update the support_team with the team whom you wish to follow from the event_scraper.py file </li>
-<li> Type $ python Notifier.py in the terminal and the script will run for as long as you let it. </li>
+<li> Type $ python Notifier.py in the terminal and the script will run for as long as you let it run. </li>
 > You can run the script on some cloud service providers and get the notifications without interruptions.